nwokocha-22/acmo_ATX_server/README.md

 - you you encounter this error: `Error removing service: The specified service has been marked for deletion.
 (1072)`
 - right click on the service in task manager > services and select go to process.
 Kill the process attached to the service (pythonservice.exe).
 That should fix the problem
 -
+### PREPARING THE SCRIPT FOR PRODUCTION
+- get rid of the README.md, requirements.txt and other binary files that are not crucial to the funtianality of the script
+- run the code below in the command-line to generate an executable

+- dist/main.exe install to install
+- dist/main.exe start to start

+### GENERATING EXECUTABLE
+- had to run the code below to build the executable of main.exe

+#### pyinstaller.exe --runtime-tmpdir=. --hidden-import win32timezone --collect-submodules helpers --hidden-import logging.handlers --hidden-import socketserver --hidden-import cv2 --name main_server --onefile main.py

+- to avoid unpacking files in the window's temporary folder which will be deleted, include `--runtime-tmpdir=.` in your build command.
+To fix that, unpack your executable where it will not be deleted by windows.